coralproject/talk-wp-plugin/README.md

 ## Story settings

-The plugin uses the canonical URL for a Wordpress post for the Coral Story URL.
+The plugin supports enabling canonical URLs for a Wordpress post to be passed through to the Coral stream embed as the story URL.

 The plugin also supports setting a story mode and sending it through to the Coral stream embed.
 To use, you can add a custom field in Wordpress called `coralStoryMode` and then set it to a valid story mode.